What are Bloomberg School Summer Institute Online Courses Like?

 Introduction to Online Learning is a required prerequisite for all online courses from the Johns Hopkins Bloomberg School of Public Health.
 This is a free, non-credit, mini course that must be completed before you can enroll in any online course.
 The course takes about 2 hours to complete over the course of two weeks and requires participation in one scheduled LiveTalk to complete the class.
-If you are registering for online courses in the 2020 Summer Institute, please register for the April 20, 2020 session of Introduction to Online Learning so that you can complete this requirement before your course begins.
+If you are registering for online courses in the 2023 Summer Institute, please register for an April or May session of Introduction to Online Learning so that you can complete this requirement before your course begins.

 Please note that registration for this course closes at 11:59pm Eastern U.S. time on the first Friday of the class.

-All JHSPH courses, whether face-to-face or online, require the following minimum time commitments, according to credit hour:
+All BSPH courses, whether face-to-face or online, require the following minimum time commitments, according to credit hour:

 (lectures, readings, discussions, assessments, collaborative activities, homework, etc.)

 Many courses require participation in live, real-time synchronous sessions with live audio interaction with faculty and other students known as LiveTalks.
 Although every effort is made to schedule LiveTalks at convenient times for faculty and students, it is possible that the LiveTalks in your time zone may occur outside of regular business hours.

 As with other Institute courses, it is likely that there will be assignments to complete prior to and/or after the classwork portion of the course.

 Please see the computing requirements for online courses for more information.